DannyMichaels/rx-guide/README.md

 ## Changelogs:

 - 10/16/2020: Fixed a bug where medication name would dissapear when edited.

 - 10/18/2020: Added a page where user can create his own custom medication, added a home button shortcut in footer, changed image for removing medication to a trash bin.

 - 10/19/2020: Added a search medication functionality in the about page, got rid of border for buttons, changed styling for form, added more styling for text.

+- 10/21/2020: Added a window that asks user if he's sure he wants to submit his custom medication.